-The lprune method is not based on a theory of weight development, because no such theory is currently available.
-Instead, it builds on a number of observations made for the distribution of the T coefficients during training:
+The lprune method builds on a number of observations made for the distribution of the T coefficients during training:

 - 1. The distribution of the values is roughly normal. - 2.
 During training, both the mean μ_T and the variance σ_T of the distribution tend to increase. - 3.
 When pruning occurs, the variance suddenly drops and the mean suddenly rises. - 4.
 Afterwards, the variance increases again and the mean decreases again.
 After a while, normal development continues as in (2) above.